-Infectious disease continue to be some of the world's most significant health challenges.
+Infectious diseases continue to be some of the world's most significant health challenges.
 There is a need for new approaches to combat the emergence of antibiotic-resistance and the lack of effective vaccines for some of our most significant viral and bacterial pathogens.

 Mark von Itzstein AO

-The Institute's research into the role of carbohydrates in diseases caused by bacteria represents new and exciting opportunities for the discovery of next generation antibiotics and vaccines.
-Many of the bacteria that cause some of the world's most devastating diseases are rapidly developing resistance to antibiotics.
-The re-emergence of diseases such as multi-drug resistant tuberculosis and 'golden staph' is becoming dire as these life-threatening bacteria find their way into the general community.
-These disturbing developments require new strategies to combat these disease-causing bacteria to be pursued with high priority.
-The Institute's research program is working towards the design and synthesis of chemicals that will be the next generation antibiotics and vaccines to combat bacterial diseases.
+The Institute's research into the role of sugars/carbohydrates in diseases caused by bacteria represents new and exciting opportunities for the discovery of next generation antibiotics and vaccines.
+Many of the bacteria that cause some of the world's most devastating diseases are rapidly developing resistance to antibiotics and to this end we are also developing drugs that break anti-bacterial resistance.

 Diseases caused by viruses have been a plague on humanity for time immemorial.
-Unfortunately drugs that combat viruses are extremely limited in number and are not broad spectrum.
-The emergence of new viruses or known viruses that are very aggressive and cause significant disease and mortality in man (e.g. SARS, H5N1 bird flu) has heightened the need for new strategies to treat these virus-caused diseases.
+Unfortunately, drugs that combat viruses are extremely limited in number and are not broad spectrum.
+The emergence of new viruses or known viruses that are aggressive and cause significant disease and mortality in man has heightened the need for new strategies to treat these virus-caused diseases.